norwytch/pitwaller/README.md

 ## Limitations & when to use this

-This system was developed for a highly specific use case, and depends on some highly specific assumptions:
+This system was built for a specific use case and makes specific bets.
+The main assumptions and caveats:

+- **The tiers assume a monotonic distance–accuracy relationship.** The whole design rests on one empirical property: accuracy rises monotonically as inputs approach the dense core, so HIGH beats MED beats LOW.
+This held in the original system (and in the demo: 95% → 81% → 59%), but it is a property to *verify on your data*, not a guarantee — where OOD distance and accuracy decouple, the tiers carry no signal.
+The opt-in [label-calibrated tiers](#optional-label-calibrated-tiers-tier_calibrationpy) measure this relationship directly instead of assuming it.
 - **OOD distance is a proxy for error, not error itself.** It flags inputs that are *novel*, not inputs that are *wrong*; confident in-distribution mistakes (overlapping classes, label noise, hard examples) pass through as HIGH.
 - **It detects covariate shift, not concept drift.** If p(x) is stable but p(y|x) changes, the OOD signals stay quiet while accuracy falls — only the label-dependent accuracy monitor will notice.
 - **It works in the model's own feature space**, which is optimised for class separation, not density.
 Genuinely novel inputs can collapse into dense regions and score as in-distribution, and in high dimensions the distance bands are thin and noise-sensitive.